vikramkakkar/MayDay/README.md

 #### Bluetooth Sniffing

 Some of the wearable technologies are not fully documented.
 It becomes helpful to identify bluetooth traffic to tie events to.
-For instance, we want to know what bluetooth signals are transmited with the device's power button in pressed.
+For instance, we want to know what bluetooth signals are transmited when the device's power button in pressed.
 Here is a stackoverflow post about bluetooth sniffing on Android.

 http://stackoverflow.com/questions/23877761/sniffing-logging-your-own-android-bluetooth-traffic